1979 Formula One season: Race 8: France

 In the race Villeneuve took the lead with Jabouille second, Scheckter third.
 Arnoux made a poor start and dropped to ninth.
 The early part of the race witnessed Arnoux climbing back through the field.
 By the 10th lap he was fourth and on lap 15 he took third place.
 At the front Villeneuve's Ferrari began to handle less well and on lap 47 Jabouille moved ahead as Villeneuve fell back towards Arnoux.
 Piquet blew his chances of a good position soon afterwards by spinning from fourth place (having overtaken Scheckter) and so the place went to Jones.

-In the closing laps, a legendary battle between Arnoux and Villeneuve was to take place, cementing this race's place in F1 history.
+In the closing laps, as Jabouille pulled away to win, a legendary battle between Arnoux and Villeneuve was to take place, cementing this race's place in F1 history.
 Arnoux caught Villeneuve and on lap 78 he went ahead.
 On the next lap, the penultimate lap, Arnoux's engine began to splutter and Villeneuve was back ahead and for the last lap the pair indulged in a wild battle as they ducked and dived and banged wheels.
 With half a lap to go Arnoux drifted a little wide and Villeneuve was able to go down the inside and secure second place.
 The two crossed the line just two-tenths of a second apart.
 Jones was fourth, Jarier fifth and Regazzoni sixth.
 Renault's first victory and the first for a turbocharged engine marked an important turning point in F1 history.
 The turbocharged engine had become competitive.